 In a world of constant – and rapid - digital innovation, IT professionals are now admitting that as technology grows, the mundane tasks that they must do on a daily basis grow with it.

 And, as day-to-day tasks grow, companies are now recognizing that manpower is also going to be an issue in the constant upward trajectory of technology.
-Gone are the days when IT professionals were afraid that outsourcing some process could cos them their jobs – it is now considered an absolute necessity more than ever.
+Gone are the days when IT professionals were afraid that outsourcing some processes could cost them their jobs – it is now considered an absolute necessity more than ever.

 The problem is – as task loads increase, the amount of people remains the same – leaving too much work for too few people… The question now is – how would companies cope?